IjzerenHein/firestorter/docs/API.md

 Firestore document reference.

-Use this property to get or set the document reference.
-When set, a fetch to the new document is performed.
+Use this property to get or set the underlying document reference.

 Alternatively, you can also use `path` to change the reference in more a readable way.